NZOI/NZOI.github.io/nzic/rules.md

 Each contest will be held online.
 After logging into [https://train.nzoi.org.nz/](https://train.nzoi.org.nz/), the contest will appear at the start time.
 When ready, students may start the contest.
 The 3 hours will begin at that time.
 The problems will be visible on the contest page, and submissions may be made from there.
 To submit a solution, students submit the source code, which will be compiled and executed on the judging system.

 After the submission is judged, the results will appear immediately.
 Students may use this to fix any bugs.
 There are no guarantees on how long it might take for the submission to be judged, if there are a large number of submissions made at the same time.

+You are allowed to use any programming IDE that you usually use.
+If the IDE has built-in AI assistance, this must be turned off during the contest.

 #### Programming languages